jonmosco/kube-ps1/README.md

 
 ```

-Below is a screenshot of the OpenShift symbol using the Inconsolta font from Nerd Fonts:
+Below is a screenshot of the OpenShift symbol using the Inconsolata font from Nerd Fonts:

 ![prompt openshift](img/screenshot-oc.png)